-- 1 As a common memorial to all the dead of the churchyard - 2 As a gathering point for the spreading of news and proclamations

-3 As the last site of common celebration on the procession around the parish on Palm Sunday (Russett, in prep).
+- 1 As a common memorial to all the dead of the churchyard - 2 As a gathering point for the spreading of news and proclamations - 3 As the last site of common celebration on the procession around the parish on Palm Sunday (Russett, in prep).

 The crosses in churchyards are certainly always connected in the public mind with preaching: at Craswell and Llanveynoe in Herefordshire, Watkins (1930) recorded seats constructed outside the church, apparently for the use of congregations listening to preaching at crosses.
 Such seats exist at Spaxton and Glastonbury.
 This seems to have been unusual, and presumably other congregations stood (or maybe just sat on the grass).
-This was clearly the case with other crosses, such as that in Iron Acton churchyard in South Gloucestershire, where a small railed space is provided for the accommodation of the preacher.
+This was clearly the case with other crosses, such as that in Iron Acton churchyard in South

+Gloucestershire, where a small railed space is provided for the accommodation of the preacher.

 One main function of the churchyard cross, however, seems to have been as the final station on the Palm Sunday procession before re-entering the church (see Watkins 1930, for a discussion of this).
-The result of such use is that many of the crosses have (and other presumably once had) affixes or drill holes or other features facing the church path, and which would have been used to hold decorations and possibly the pyx on Palm Sunday.
+The result of such use is that many of the crosses have (and others presumably once had) affixes or drill holes or other features facing the church path, and which would have been used to hold decorations and possibly the pyx on Palm Sunday.
 Such a use is remembered in the name Yew Cross at Wookey.
+Unfortunately, since that cross was 'restored' in 1905 (Brass tablet in Wookey church) the socket is the only pre-20th century stone surviving.
 This also implies that the cross was very likely to have originally been sited beside the path to the church door in use in the medieval period, in the overwhelming majority of cases, the south door.
 Fieldwork indicates that it is almost always sited (when in its original position) to the right of the path as the door is approached.
-This may imply that churchyard crosses not in this position have been moved at some time - this is certainly the case with Orchard Portman, where contemporary drawings during the 1840s document the move.
+This may imply that churchyard crosses not in this position have been moved at some time this is certainly the case with Orchard Portman, where contemporary drawings during the 1840s document the move.
 In other cases, the path may have moved away from the cross, although this seems to be less likely to happen often.

 During the period of the Reformation, a practice known as 'Creeping to the cross' was at first supported by King Henry VIII in 1539, then in 1546, Archbishop Cranmer drafted an edict (which the King never signed) for the banning of the practice along with other major religious festivals.
 After Lord Protector Somerset's edict for the destruction of all shrines and pictures of saints in July 1547, the blessing of foliage on Palm Sunday and 'Creeping to the Cross' were both banned in February 1548.
-A few crosses, of course, have been moved into churchyards to protect them from destruction (such as Bishops Lydeard): others have made the opposite journey (Evercreech, for example), while some have dodged about the village (such as Meare), and in these cases, their original function cannot be readily assumed.
-Further discussion of origins and meanings of crosses are in (Russett, in prep)